malcoleo/test-devops/step_taken.md

 <h3>Git version</h3>
 <br> We can check the version of Git we are using via typing the following command</br>
 git --verion

+<br> First go to the folder that you want to make repository and create a git repository via the following command</br>
+git init

+<br>We can add the files that we want to upload via the following command</br>
+git add name_of_file.extension

+<br>We can use the following command to know what are the files that we need to commint</br>
+git status

+<br> Upon confirmation the files that we want to upload, we type the following command</br>
+git commit  -m "sentence that you want to type"

+<br> We can add remote online github repository to the local repository via the following command</br>
+git remote add origin "git@github.com:malcoleo/test-devops.git"